Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 To do low-level things and get the best performance, we need direct access to memory locations, just like C and other low-level languages.
 That's what pointers are for.
 Jai follows the C pointer model which allows pointers everywhere in code; it does not have smart pointers as in C++.

 ## 10.1 What is a pointer?
 A pointer to a variable contains the memory address of that variable, it _points to_ the variable.
+So it is a  reference to a memory location.
 If var is the variable,  then a pointer ptr to var is written as:

 ```c++
 ptr = *var